Commercial Customer Drought Portal

 Drought Information for Commercial Customers

 This webpage provides commercial customers within the Goleta Water District’s service area with the most up-to-date, accurate, and relevant information regarding water supplies during this historic period of drought.
 The various industries represented in this customer class and the ways in which they use water vary greatly.
-Learn more about how the drought may impact your business.
+Learn more about how the drought may be impacting your business.

 Conservation to Date